IrcDotNet/IrcDotNet/Documentation/README.txt

    A user interface and project management system for Sandcastle documentation.
    Download from <http://shfb.codeplex.com/releases>.

-Once these tools are installed, open the appropiate .shfbproj file in the Documentation directory and run build.
+Once these tools are installed, open the appropiate `.shfbproj` file in the Documentation directory and run build.
 This action generates the user-readable documentation for the library (Release build by default).

 Output
 ======

-Upon a successful build, the 'output' directory is created, containing the following relevant files.
+Upon a successful build, the `output` directory is created, containing the following relevant files.

- * IRC.NET.chm
+ * `IRC.NET.chm`

    The Microsoft Compiled HTML Help file containing the full documentation.
    This file can be viewed using the Microsoft HTML Help v1 viewer, included with all recent versions of Windows.

- * IRC.NET.mshc
+ * `IRC.NET.mshc`

    The Microsoft Help Container file containing the full documentation.
    This file provides content to be viewed in Microsoft Help Viewer 1.0,